 Jesus died and left the earth so that the Holy Spirit could come and dwell among the believers.

 Exodus 29:46 They will know that I am Yahweh their God, who brought them out of Egypt so that I might dwell among them.
 I am Yahweh their God.

-There were requirements for who the priest were (they needed to be descendents of Aaron—in Jesus’ day the chief priests).
+There were requirements for who the priests were (they needed to be descendants of Aaron—in Jesus’ day the chief priests).

 Leviticus 6:29 Any male in a priest’s family may eat it; it is most holy.

 Leviticus 9:1-24 On the eighth day Moses summoned Aaron and his sons and the elders of Israel.